Gabrielhmr/tcg/README.md

   Step 1: Download the lotus tool - http://jeri.larces.uece.br/lotus ;

-  Step 2: Add tcg in the extensions folder that is located in the root directory of the lotus tool ;
+  Step 2: Add o TCG plugin [tcg.jar] in the Extensions folder that is located in the root directory of the LoTuS tool;

   Step 3: Just launch the Lotus application (running java -jar lotus.jar) and TCG plugin will automatically load ;